 - Mental and emotional state.
 The examiner may ask the employee a series of questions throughout the examination.
 Questions may be related to the worker’s pain, common activities, or the employee’s thoughts and feelings about the injury.

-If the physician is unfamiliar with essential job functions or does not have experience with your type of injury, you could be cleared to return to work before you are able—placing your future health at risk.
+If the physician is unfamiliar with essential job functions or does not have experience with your type of maritime injury, you could be cleared to return to work before you are able—placing your future health at risk.
 Our Jones Act and maritime injury lawyers can fight on your behalf to get you the compensation you are owed under the law.
-Fill out our quick online contact form to set up an appointment at Hofmann & Schweitzer today.
+Contact us online or call us directly at 212.465.8840 to set up an appointment at Hofmann & Schweitzer today.